 Spring has sprung in Australia and we love basking in the sun whenever it decides to grace us with it’s presence.
 Humans and animals have begun crawling out of the winter gloom and are venturing out once more.
 Although we’re still in lockdown here in Victoria, exercising outside has become more pleasant with the warmth of the glorious sun on our backs.

-For my card, I have taken inspiration from our much-loved Australian marsupial, the koala and our love of sunshine.
+For my card, I have taken inspiration from our much-loved Australian marsupial, the koala and of course, our love of sunshine.
 With just a little bit of fussy cutting and colouring, the Zoo Globe stamp set comes to life.

 For the sun, I used the globe stamp and coloured it in yellow using my blender pen.

 The background was made by swiping the ink pads directly onto the cardstock.
 Make sure you cut an extra tree to stick inside the card.

 A cute tip when colouring people and animal faces is to put rosy cheeks on them.
 Just like this adorable koala!